TELOS-syslab/MerlinOSDI26AE/README.md

 ## Hardware and Software Requirements

 We recommend an x86-64 machine running Ubuntu 22.04 LTS.
-We tested the artifact on an AMD server with 384 hardware threads (two AMD EPYC 9965 processors).
+We evaluated the artifact on an AMD server with 384 hardware threads (two AMD EPYC 9965 processors).

 For the quick checks, a normal Linux machine with Python 3 is sufficient.
 Full